 Black flies are small, menacing, biting flies that are a nuisance to people and animals living, working, or playing near running rivers and streams.
+Our specialized staff control populations of black flies along the Los Angeles River.

 These small flies are commonly called “buffalo gnats” because of their humped back appearance.
 They are typically dark in color and appear in a variety of neutral shades from light gray to black.
 They belong to the order Diptera (Flies) and the family Simuliidae.